 - it would be cheaper to rent;

-- the house is in the wrong place for your and your partner’s work and the children’s schools so it is costing a lot money and taking a lot of time to commute;
+- the house is in the wrong place for work or schools so it is costing money and taking time to commute;

-- the house is the wrong size for you – you have spare rooms now the kids have left home or you are bursting at the seams and need more space;
+- the house is the wrong size – you have spare rooms now the kids have left home or you are bursting at the seams and need more space;

-- you would be able to get help with the rent through Housing Benefit or Universal Creditr if you rented somewhere – use the benefit checker here to investigate this;
+- you would be able to get help with the rent through Housing Benefit or Universal Credit if you rented somewhere – use the benefits checker here to investigate this;

 - you are barely managing now and any mortgage interest rise would mean that you couldn’t cope.
 Interest rates aren’t going to stay this low forever – here is a calculator that works out how much a rate rise would cost you.